freerange/site/soups/weeknotes/week-374.snip.markdown

 * Started working on consistently naming marriage-abroad outcomes in the hope that it makes it easier to work on this smart answers.

 ## GFR

 ### GFR website

 James added [Rake tasks to make it easier to create week notes and week links][gfr-site-pr-32].
 The discussion highlighted a difference in our approach to updating metadata on our blog posts.
 Codifying the logic means that this shouldn't be a problem in future.

 ### IR35 Tax Assurances

-We forwarded our completed IR35 questionnaires to GDS.
+We forwarded our completed Working Practices Questionnaire to GDS.
 We were under the impression these wouldn't be required but they've been requested in order to "mark your assurances compliant".

 ### Recording client time

 We're working somewhat irregular hours at the moment.
 Including weekends.
 This makes it a little hard to fit our time in with the Fieldglass system used by GDS.
 After some discussion, we agreed to split our time evenly between the two of us, and between Monday to Friday.
 This means that the time recorded against each day in Fieldglass won't necessarily match reality but the totals remain the same, which is the important thing.
 James created a spreadsheet to help us convert from our hours logged in FreeAgent to those required by Fieldglass.

 ### Caffeine Monitor